How to Spot Payday Loan Debt Collection Scams

 You should never give out personal information, such as your social security number, credit card number, or bank account number, to anyone without first verifying their identity and license status.
 However, scam artists can sometimes obtain detailed personal information about a person by tricking them or by simply searching the internet. including banking information and even the last four digits of a Social Security number.

 On the other hand, debt collectors are unlikely to possess all of your information and will request it.
-Numerous details about you, including the amount owed, your address, social security number, and birthday, are already known to legitimate debt collectors.
+Numerous details about you, including the amount owed, your address, Social Security number, and birthday, are already known to legitimate debt collectors.
 Take the following steps to determine the credibility of the payday loan debt collector’s claim.

-1. Knowing who you owe money to is the most effective strategy for avoiding a debt collection scam.
+2. Review your credit reports.
 AnnualCreditReport.com is the only federally authorized source for free credit reports from the three major credit bureaus: Experian, Equifax and TransUnion.

-3. Ask for written proof that you owe the debt.
+4. Ask for written proof that you owe the debt.
 Federal law requires debt collectors to send you a written validation notice that includes the amount you owe, the name of the original creditor, and instructions on how to dispute the claim.

-4. Know the laws of your state and local jurisdiction.
+5. Know the laws of your state and local jurisdiction.
 Certain payday loan collectors fabricate fake documents in order to compel payment from their victims.
 However, numerous states require consumer debt collection agencies to register prior to conducting debt collection activities within their jurisdictions.

-Even if you believe you might owe the debt, you should still take the following steps to avoid being scammed.
+Even if you believe you might legitimately owe the debt, you should still take the following steps to avoid being scammed.

 • Hang up and contact your original creditor.